-For this measurement, the goal is to measure the active energy of one phase when the voltage Root Mean Square (RMS) value is fixed, and the current RMS value is sweeping across the dynamic range specified by the meter.
-The measurement error is the non-linearity error of the energy power across the current dynamic range.
-It is expressed in percent (%).
+For this measurement, the goal is to measure the active energy of one phase when the voltage Root Mean Square (RMS) value is fixed and the current RMS value is sweeping across the dynamic range specified by the meter.
+The measurement error is the nonlinearity error of the energy power across the current dynamic range.
+It is expressed as a percentage.
 Equation 4-13 shows the formula that calculates the measurement error: